 NFT sales are bridging the physical and virtual space, attracting both new and traditional buyers and sellers.
 Wunderman Thompson Intelligence speaks with Sotheby’s Michael Bouhanna, associate specialist in London, and Max Moore, director and head of contemporary art auctions in Hong Kong and worldwide co-head of digital art sales, for their expert perspectives.
 Together, they unpack the future of NFTs, art ownership, and the changing financial landscape from Sotheby’s auctioning lens.

-Q&A: Michael Bouhanna & Max Moore, co-heads of digital art, Sotheby’s
+Michael Bouhanna & Max Moore, co-heads of digital art, Sotheby’s

 Jan 21, 2022